-These simple Olympic crafts for Kids are perfect for getting in to the spirit of the games and it is Paris 2024 this year.
-There is something magical about the Olympic Games and when they were in the UK in 2012 it really captured everyone’s imagination.
+These simple Olympic crafts for Kids are perfect for getting into the spirit of the games and it is Paris 2024 this year.
+There is something magical about the Olympic Games and when they were in the UK in 2012 and the London olympics really captured everyone’s imagination.
 These simple crafts are a great way to capitalised on your children’s interest in the Olympic games and have some fun with crafts.

 I find that sporting events are a great way to get children involved in crafting.
 They capture their imagination and are brilliant for involving children that don’t want to craft.
-Perhaps they are more interested in sport than art and crafts but combining the two makes for fabulous fun for everyone.
+Perhaps they are more interested in sports than art and crafts but combining the two makes for fabulous fun for everyone.
 So lets get into the spirit of the Olympics with these fab crafts.

 A great way to encourage reluctant crafters is to hold your own Olympic games at home or with friends and you can craft your own Olympic torch, medals, Olympic games medal charts, logo and posters for your Home Olympic Games.